VICTORIA-OKESIPE/Reflexive-Journal/README.md

 - Lessons of an Ethics/Moral Training
-1. Keep in mind: showing respect and considerations for others
+1. Keep in mind: showing respect and considerations for others.
+2. Be adaptable and excited to contribute to evolving team priorities rather than coming in with a fixed agenda

 ### Week 3 (March)